hackclub/hackclub/workshops/particle_physics/README.md

 The [`draw()`]() function is run every frame of the program.
 This can be used to update the animation every frame.
 We will use it to perform the the physics updates and draw the particles to the canvas.

-First, we will create the list of particles we will be displaying.
-Then we need to update and display them every frame inside `update()`.
+First, we will create the array of particles we will be displaying.
+Then we need to update and display them every frame inside `draw()`.

 ```javascript
 const G = 6.67e-11